Plzip is a massively parallel (multi-threaded) lossless data compressor

 much faster than lzip, at the cost of a slightly reduced compression

-so on files larger than a few GB plzip can use hundreds of processors,
+on files larger than a few GB plzip can use hundreds of processors, but

-some tests showing the performance of plzip on a multiprocessor machine.
+find some tests showing the performance of plzip on a multiprocessor

 Plzip uses the lzip file format; the files produced by plzip are fully

-The lzip file format is designed for long-term data archiving.
-It is
+The lzip file format is designed for data sharing and long-term

 Plzip uses the same well-defined exit status values used by lzip and